 DIMMOCK, Thomas.
 693. Private KEH.
 Entered France 2/06/1915.
 Discharged 7/03/1919.
 Entitled to 1914/15 Star trio.

 DINWOODIE, Edwin Maxwell.
 896. Private.
 'C' Squadron.
-Anglo-Argentinian Railway staff.
+Entered France 20/10/1915.
 Discharged 27/03/1919.
-Lived in South America and attended third re-union in 1945.
-Brother Allegne Maxwell Dinwoodie was also with the Anglo-Argentinian Railway staff and served with Army Service Corps.
-Entitled to British War and Victory Medals.
+Anglo-Argentinian Railway staff and returned to South America post-war and attended third re-union there in 1945.
+Entitled to 1914/15 Star trio.
+His brother Allegne Maxwell Dinwoodie was also with the Anglo-Argentinian Railway staff and served with the Army Service Corps.

 DODDS, Walter Melbourne.
 1005.
 Entered France 7/01/1916.
 Commissioned as a Second Lieutenant later Captain, 8th Battalion, Northumberland Fusiliers, Born 20/05/1885 in Elswick, Newcastle upon Tyne.
 Died 14/10/1918 as a Prisoner of War.
 Buried in the Poland Malbork Commonwealth War Cemetery, Poland.
 Entitled to British War and Victory Medals.
 Photograph of headstone shown on accompanying page.